gregp1985/ci-community-center/README.md

 - __The Footer__

   - The footer section includes links to the relevant social media sites for the CI Community Center.
 The links will open to a new tab to allow easy navigation for the user.
-  - The footer section also includes the address of the Community Center and the Opening Times
+  - The footer section also includes the address of the Community Center and email and telephone clickable contact options.
+  - The footer also allows users to see the openning hours for the Community Center.

 ![Footer]()